2024-2025 Course Catalog

 A standard course at Lawrence is valued at 6 units.
 A normal course load for a term is three standard courses (18 units).
 A student must take 15 or more units for full-time student status and may take up to 22 units (plus music ensembles) without additional fees.
 A total of 36 standard courses (216 units) is required for a Lawrence degree.

 Some courses are valued at fewer than 6 units.
 December Term courses are all 3 units.
-Academic support courses (academic success, academic English for speakers of other languages, topics in precalculus, etc.) are typically also 3 units.
+Academic support courses (academic success, academic English for speakers of other languages, etc.) are typically also 3 units.
 Music ensembles and theatre production courses are valued at 1 unit per term.
+Other courses contributing to a senior experience requirement or career discernment may be valued at 1-3 units of credit.

 For more information about course loads and how to translate Lawrence units into semester or quarter hours, see Academic Procedures and Regulations.